cbnventures/ntfy-reverse-proxy/README.md

 body - can be plain text or a binary file
 ```

-This request will succeed only if the user is within the United States (`US`) or Canada (`CA`), does not match the IP addresses `127.0.0.1` or `::1`, and the user agent is set to `custom-user-agent`.
+Using the sample configuration above, this request will succeed only if:
+- The user is within the United States (`US`) or Canada (`CA`)
+- Does not match the IP addresses `127.0.0.1` or `::1`
+- The user agent is set to `custom-user-agent-1` or `custom-user-agent-2`

 If these conditions are not met, the request will fail.
 Learn how to configure this by reading the [Limit Visitor Access](#limit-visitor-access) section.

 Additionally, be mindful of the limits imposed by [Cloudflare](https://developers.cloudflare.com/workers/platform/limits/#request-limits), which are subject to your account's plan.

 ## Supported Headers
 The proxy seamlessly integrates with the following headers.
 These headers, each serving a specific purpose, will be forwarded to the ntfy servers when making requests.

 For in-depth configuration instructions, consult the ntfy documentation using the links provided below:

 | Headers (A to C)                                                 | Headers (C to D)                                            | Headers (E to F)                                              | Headers (I to P)                                                | Headers (T to U)                                           |
 |------------------------------------------------------------------|-------------------------------------------------------------|---------------------------------------------------------------|-----------------------------------------------------------------|------------------------------------------------------------|